utamas/approvalcrest/README.md

 ![Comparison failure diagnostic](/DiffScreenshot.png)

-Note: in order to get the ComparisonFailure on mismatch the "assertThat" to use is com.shazam.shazamcrest.MatcherAssert.assertThat rather than org.hamcrest.MatcherAssert.assertThat
+Note: in order to get the ComparisonFailure on mismatch the "assertThat" to use is com.github.karsaig.approvalcrest.MatcherAssert.assertThat rather than org.hamcrest.MatcherAssert.assertThat